-ASQA's auditors used the documents discussed on this page when auditing providers' compliance against the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2017 (National Code).
+ASQA's auditors used the documents discussed on this page when auditing providers' compliance against the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (National Code).

 - Providers preparing for an audit of their VET registration can also refer to the audit documentation for VET providers